ThKrypt/QualCoder/10-Reports.md

 ![Code summary](https://qualcoder.files.wordpress.com/2021/05/code_summary_report.png?resize=700%2C500)

+#  Codes by test segments report

+This report shows rows of coded text segments and columns of which code has been applied.
+For some users, e.g. legal area, it is convenient to see which codes have been applied to the same text segment.
+A Excel file can be exported.

 # Charts

 Charts are displayed in the default web browser.
 Various chart types and filter options are available.